KnpLabs/KnpMediaExposerBundle/README.md

         foo.bar_resolver:
             class:  'Foo\BarResolver'
             tags:
-                - { name: 'media_exposer.resolver', priority: 10 }
+                - { name: 'knp_media_exposer.resolver', priority: 10 }

-**Note:** Don't forget that the lowest priority is the first and the highest is the last.
+**Note:** Don't forget that the highest priority is the first and the lowest is the last.

 Usage
 -----